programmfabrik/easydb-documentation/content/sysadmin/installation/postgres-upgrade.en.md

 /srv/easydb/run-pgsql.sh
 ```

-### migrate custom postgrs config
+### migrate custom PostgreSQL config
-If you have custom PostgreSQL configuration inside `/srv/easydb/pgsql/etc/*`, then integrate them into the new PostgreSQL version,
+If you did e.g. PostgreSQL tuning inside `/srv/easydb/pgsql/etc/*`, then migrate this into the new PostgreSQL version,
 e.g. from `/srv/easydb/pgsql/etc/9.4/main/postgresql.conf` to `/srv/easydb/pgsql/etc/11/main/postgresql.conf`.

-Some of our customers do PostgreSQL tuning there.
-But apart from that, configuration defaults are fine and nothing needs to be done.

 ### import the data into the new PostgreSQL version